 Iowa State’s Will Clyburn, playing one last time with his college coach, led the West with 17 points and eight rebounds.
 Mike Muscala of Bucknell scored 15 points and Notre Dame’s Jack Cooley had 13 points and 10 rebounds as both teams struggled to shoot in the converted football stadium.

 The game featured 11 seniors on each team, including Baylor guard Pierre Jackson, who led his team to the NIT championship the previous night at Madison Square Garden.
-He hopped on a plane and made it to Atlanta, but watched the game in warm-ups without ever stepping onto the floor.

 The East team built a 43-33 lead at halftime, but the West managed to close the gap behind a 17-4 run fed primarily by 3-pointers.
 The East pulled back out to a 77-66 advantage in the closing minutes, but Hoiberg started pressing and then had his team foul in the final seconds.